lthoerner/crudkit/CONTRIBUTING.md

 complexity.
 We will try our best to make sure that issues are marked with "expected difficulty" tags so that contributors like you can easily jump in and find something to work on.

-## Code of Conduct
-Please be aware that the maintainers and other developers of this project are people too, with their own lives, responsibilities, and circumstances.
-Just like in most open-source development, this is volunteer work, and contributors should not be holding each other to the same standards they would expect of a coworker in terms of productivity.
-However, all contributors (including maintainers) are expected to follow the same general rules of etiquette that would be found in the average workplace.
-Toxicity will absolutely not be tolerated from anyone, regardless of the magnitude of their contribution.
-On a personal note, I expect you to hold me to this standard, and if I do not live up to it, it is well within your right under the license of this software to create a fork.

 ## Code Conventions \& Quality
 > *To be expanded upon later.*